What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 Final Thoughts

-In 2026, computer networking skills are no longer about cables and hardware alone.
+In 2026, computer networking skills are not just about hardware.

 They are about: